 Conical Solar Collector CFD Simulation, ANSYS Fluent

-In this project, heat transfer in a conical solar collector containing water fluid is simulated and analyzed.
+- In this project, heat transfer in a conical solar collector was simulated using ANSYS Fluent.

 Description